ansys/openapi-common/doc/source/user_guide/index.rst

 using a virtual environment.

 .. note::
-  If you are using OIDC authentication and your service provides a internally-signed certificate you will need to use this option.
+  If you are using OIDC authentication and your service provides a internally signed certificate you must use this option.

 Custom certificate store
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``SessionConfiguration`` object allows you to provide a path to a custom CA certificate.
-If provided, this will be
+If provided, the
-used to verify the service's TLS certificate instead of the ``certifi`` package.
+custom CA certificate is used to verify the service's TLS certificate instead of the ``certifi`` package.

 Advanced features
 -----------------